'Best PII Redaction Software in 2026'

 What PII types do you need to detect?
 If faces and license plates suffice, most tools here will work.
 If you need documents, QR codes, tattoos, screen content, or ID cards, only PiiBlur covers all of them.

 How does the tool fit your workflow?
-For a cloud API with webhooks, PiiBlur and Celantur are the strongest choices.
-For on-premise processing, Celantur, Brighter AI, and Gallio offer local deployment.
-For a dashboard without code, PiiBlur provides that alongside its API.
+For a cloud API with webhooks, PiiBlur and Celantur are the most visible self-serve options.
+For on-premise processing, Celantur, Brighter AI, Secure Redact, and Gallio may fit better.
+For manual one-off edits, PixBlur is closer to an editor than an API.

 For teams processing a mix of images and video with diverse PII types, PiiBlur offers the broadest coverage at predictable pricing.
 Start with the free tier to test it against your own media before committing.